All Products

 6. Click OK.

 After you enable the sandbox feature, the value of the Sandbox instance time range parameter changes to Data preparing.
-The first time you enable the sandbox feature for a backup schedule, DBS stores the latest full backup set to the sandbox storage and generates a snapshot that can be used to create sandbox instances.
-DBS requires a specific period of time to copy data.
-The period of time varies based on the size of the backup data and may be 5 to 20 minutes.
+If you enable the sandbox feature for a backup schedule for the first time, the system stores the latest full backup set to the sandbox storage and generates a snapshot that can be used to create sandbox instances.
+The system requires a specific period of time to copy data.
+The period of time may be 5 to 20 minutes based on the size of the backup data.

 Description